Our Community-Sourced Montessori-Friendly Book Recommendations

 by Andrew KnappBest for Ages 2 to 5 years

-Let's Find Momo Outdoors is a fun look and find book with real photos!
-Your child can look for the animals and objects on every page which allows you to discuss the purpose of various items with them.
+Let's Find Momo Outdoors is a fun look-and-find book with real photos!
+Your child can look for the animals and objects on every page, which allows you to discuss the purpose of various items with them.
 This can help them practice their looking skills and increase their vocabulary.
 (Montessori-friendly)

 Shh!
 We Have a Plan